 Skip to main content

-For outdoor applications, such as the one previously mentioned, other factors such as UV-radiation can also adversely affect certain grades of PVC.
-Even indoors UV exposure from fluorescent lamps has been shown to affect certain grades of PVC.
-Typically, lower exposure to UV-radiation will cause a surface aging which results in a discoloration or yellowing of the material.
-In many instances, although mechanical properties may not be affected, excessive color changes can be unacceptable and considered a part failure for an application.
-The yellowing is attributed to the formation of conjugated doubles bonds as the molecules break down.
-Therefore, severe continuous exposure to UV can penetrate much further causing excessive chain scission and material embrittlement.
+Typically, lower UV exposure causes surface aging, leading to discoloration or yellowing.
+While mechanical properties might not always be immediately compromised, excessive color changes can be deemed unacceptable and signify a PVC failure for the application.
+This yellowing is attributed to the formation of conjugated double bonds as the molecules break down.
+Severe, continuous UV exposure, however, can penetrate deeper, causing excessive chain scission and material embrittlement, a significant form of PVC failure.
 Additionally, chalking can occur as the material degrades and fillers come to the surface.

 Failed PVC bottle